jennguyen1/nhuyhoa/_posts/2015-11-13-OLS-Diagnostics.md

 Residuals vs fitted values plots are useful for assessing linearity and homoskedaskticity.

 <img src="/nhuyhoa/figure/source/2015-11-13-OLS-Diagnostics/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />
-Here we see that the plotted points are randomly distributed above and below 0.
-We can conclude that our assumptions of a linear relationship and equal variance were valid
+Here the plotted points are randomly distributed above and below 0.
+The assumptions of a linear relationship and equal variance were valid.

 <img src="/nhuyhoa/figure/source/2015-11-13-OLS-Diagnostics/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" style="display: block; margin: auto;" />
-Here we see that our model does not have a linear relationship, indicated by the quadratic trend of our plot.
+Here the model does not have a linear relationship, indicated by the quadratic trend of the plot.

 <img src="/nhuyhoa/figure/source/2015-11-13-OLS-Diagnostics/unnamed-chunk-4-1.png" title="plot of chunk unnamed-chunk-4" alt="plot of chunk unnamed-chunk-4" style="display: block; margin: auto;" />
-Here we see a funneling pattern as we increase fitted values.
-This indicates that we have heteroskedaskticity or unequal variance.
+Here there is a funneling pattern as fitted values increase.
+This indicates that there is heteroskedaskticity or unequal variance.
 A transformation may be necessary to make the variances equal.

 ## Assess Normality: QQ Normal
-To assess whether our errors are normally distributed, we can use a QQ Normal plot.
+To assess whether the errors are normally distributed, use a QQ Normal plot.
 See more information on how to interpret [QQ plots][qq_link]{:target="blank"}.

 <img src="/nhuyhoa/figure/source/2015-11-13-OLS-Diagnostics/unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />
-Given an approximately linear trend, we can conclude that our errors are normally distributed.
+Given an approximately linear trend, the errors are normally distributed.

 ## Assess Outliers: Residuals Vs. Leverage Plot
 The residuals vs leverage plot can identify outliers in both x and y.
 In addition, these plots can incorporate Cook's distance to identify highly influential points.